[Interview] Guerot: Germany could lose its role in Europe

 Macron's triumph has helped dissipate much of the fears surrounding far-right populism, but Guerot said it was too early to celebrate.

 "He wasn't elected because of his programme, but because people didn't want Le Pen's dark visions," she said.
+"Despite a good start, his support remains fragile."

 The EU still needed an overhaul, she insisted, to become more social and democratic - reforms that would require Berlin's backing.